Building a Stage for Build a Boat Information

 Using Meshes, Unions, Textures, and Decals:

 • Using Unions: I do not recommend using unions.
 If things ever go down to that, I suggest using a mesh instead.
-If you do not know how to make a mesh, I suggest teaming up with a friend.
+Like I already said, If you do not know how to make a mesh, I suggest teaming up with a friend.

-• Using Textures, Decals, Pictures: I really do not advise these to ever be used while making stages.
+• Using Textures, Decals, Pictures: I do not advise these to ever be used while making stages.
 Build a Boat’s art style revolves around improvising when the most accurate texture is not available.
 If possible, try recreating any decals/pictures you want to make out of parts.
-If you absolutely have to use any of these, try to keep the texture at a low resolution, like 512px by 512px or less.
+If you absolutely have to use any of these or are making particles for the stage or textures for a mesh, try to keep the texture at a low resolution, like 512px by 512px or less.

 Force-Loaded Stages: